anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-how-start-free-blog-with-github.md

 > Github has a **build in publish functionality for Jekyll**.
 It automatically publishes your changes on the main branch.
 Some starters have their own publish strategy.
 You will recognize these by the .nojekyll file in the root directory.
 Which blocks building the site by Github.

-Chirpy has that .nojekyll and uses Github actions to publish the site on a separate branch named gh-pages.
+Chirpy has that .nojekyll and uses Github actions to publish the site on a separate branch named `gh-pages`.
 This branch is created when saving the first blog.

 ## Step 4.
 Learn some Markdown and made my first blog